AndrewSponaugle/Capstone/README.md

 used php running on an apache web server. also utilized mariaDB for the database.

-was given 6 weeks to finish as course was only 6 weeks.
+was given 6 weeks to plan & complete development as course was only 6 weeks.